-Misha N. Inniss-Thompson is an Assistant Research Professor in the Department of Psychology at Cornell University.
+Misha N. Inniss-Thompson is an Assistant Professor in the Department of Psychology at Cornell University.
 Dr. Inniss-Thompson received her doctorate in Community Research and Action at Vanderbilt University.
 She is an alumnus of Cornell's Department of Human Development.
 During her undergraduate career, she was a Ronald E. McNair Post-Baccalaureate Achievement Scholar.

 Dr. Inniss-Thompson’s research examines the impact of families, communities, and schools in shaping Black girls’ mental health and wellness using a cultural-assets perspective.